EGI-Federation/documentation/content/en/about/contributing/_index.md

 ### Pull Request Requirements

+1. If the PR is not finalised mark it as draft using the GitHub web interface, so that it's clear it's not yet ready to be reviewed.
 1. **Explain your contribution in plain language.** To assist the maintainers in understanding and appreciating your pull request, please use the template to explain _why_ you are making this contribution, rather than